 If you want a fully integrated self-hosted solution then a WordPress plugin might be a great option.
 You get all the power of a WordPress site without having to “tack on” the store with a separate software package (like Magento).

-WP e-Commerce (WPEC)
+WooCommerce and WP e-Commerce (WPEC)

-This group is doing something great by offering the basic code as a free plugin.
+These developers both offer the basic code as a free plugin.
 You’ll need to pay to have a fully featured store but by offering the free option they are sticking closer to the spirit of Open Source software and, most importantly, the plugin will get more community testing and input so that’s a good recipe to grow strong over time.
 I have

 - Different pricing (and stock control) for variations of one product